sunnweiwei/user-satisfaction-simulation/README.md

 # Simulating User Satisfaction for the Evaluation of Task-oriented Dialogue Systems

+We annotated a user satisfaction annotation data set, User Satisfaction Simulation (USS), that includes 6,800 dialogues.
+All user utterances in those dialogues, as well as the dialogues themselves, have been labeled based on a 5-level satisfaction scale.
+See [dataset](https://github.com/sunnweiwei/user-satisfaction-simulation/tree/master/dataset).

+## Abstract

 Evaluation is crucial in the development process of task-oriented dialogue systems.
 As an evaluation method, user simulation allows us to tackle issues such as scalability and cost-efficiency, making it a viable choice for large-scale automatic evaluation.
 To help build a human-like user simulator that can measure the quality of a dialogue, we propose the following task: simulating user satisfaction for the evaluation of task-oriented dialogue systems.
 The purpose of the task is to increase the evaluation power of user simulations and to make the simulation more human-like.
 To overcome a lack of annotated data, we propose a user satisfaction annotation data set, User Satisfaction Simulation (USS), that includes 6,800 dialogues sampled from multiple domains, spanning real-world e-commerce dialogues, task-oriented dialogues constructed through Wizard-of-Oz experiments, and movie recommendation dialogues.
 All user utterances in those dialogues, as well as the dialogues themselves, have been labeled based on a 5-level satisfaction scale.
 We also share three baseline methods for user satisfaction prediction and action prediction tasks.
 Experiments conducted on the USS dataset suggest that distributed representations outperform feature-based methods.
 A model based on hierarchical GRUs achieves the best performance in in-domain user satisfaction prediction, while a BERT-based model has better cross-domain generalization ability.

 ## Dataset